LuisMartinezWD/Algorithms25LM/README.md

 I have gone from mindlessly staring at my screen in confusion to being able to solve some of these problems, it has been difficult but thats whats needed to see progress.
 I had no idea algorithms went this deep, especially not as deep as im sure i'll see them go by the end of this semester.

+#  Linked List Assignment

+## Difficult but not the worst
+This assignment made me think...
+THINK, it has been a long time since I've really sat down and coded something like this.
+While it was Karl teaching the class, it felt like we focused solely on the algorithm aspects and never really delved any deeper.

+But this assignment was much, much different; it took a lot of googling and Visual Studio's integrated CoPilot to help me out, but I think assignments like this really do help with solidifying these concepts.